SIRIUS project II: a new tree-direct hybrid code for smoothed particle hydrodynamics/N-body simulations of star clusters: Introduction

-\citet{2020MNRAS.tmp.2473D} also implemented a direct $N$-body code combined with \textsc{FLASH} without using AMUSE.
+\citet{2020MNRAS.tmp.2473D} implemented a direct $N$-body code combined with \textsc{FLASH} without using AMUSE.
 They used \textsc{NBODY6}, which is also a fourth-order Hermite code including regularization scheme for binaries \citep{2003gnbs.book.....A}.
-By performing embedded cluster simulations with feedback from massive stars using maximum $\sim 400$ stars, they showed that the gas expulsion time-scale becomes longer with star-by-star simulations compared with cluster-particle simulations \citep{2020MNRAS.tmp.2473D}.
+By performing embedded cluster simulations with feedback from massive stars using maximum $\sim 400$ stars, they showed that the gas-expulsion time-scale becomes longer in star-by-star simulations compared with that in simulations with cluster-particles \citep{2020MNRAS.tmp.2473D}.
 Thus, star-by-star treatment without gravitational softening is important for performing simulations of star cluster formation and evolution.

 In these previous studies, however, the application was limited for typical open clusters.
 For larger simulations such as young massive clusters and globular clusters, we develop a new code combining highly accurate $N$-body integrators with an $N$-body/SPH code, \textsc{ASURA}, using the Bridge scheme \citep{2007PASJ...59.1095F}.
 The $N$-body integrators can be chosen from the sixth-order Hermite scheme \citep{2008A&A...483..171N} or the \textsc{PeTar} code, which uses the Particle-Particle Particle-Tree (P$^3$T) and the slow-down algorithmic regularization (SDAR) methods, \citep{2011PASJ...63..881O,2015ComAC...2....6I,Wang2020b,Wang2020c}.
 With our new code, \textsc{ASURA+BRIDGE}, we first aim to perform simulations of massive star clusters with $>10^4 M_{\odot}$.
 We will further extend this scheme up to globular-cluster and even to galaxy-scale simulations including chemo-dynamical evolution \citep[e.g.,][]{2017AJ....153...85S, 2019ApJ...885...33H} as the SIRIUS, SImulations Resolving IndividUal Stars, project.